 Lesions that arise primarily within the mediastinum may extend above the chest into the neck or below the diaphragm into the retroperitoneum, where they present as extrathoracic mass lesions.
 In addition, cysts within one mediastinal compartment may also extend into the adjacent compartment since there are no strict anatomic barriers.

 In reported series of mediastinal masses, the prevalence of primary cysts ranges from 10% to 25% and has remained steady for the past six decades (Table 81-1) with relatively similar incidences in males and females.
-Some minor heterogeneity over ...
+Some ...